-- Establish a GHG management capability within the City for managing emission reduction and offset activities and accounting and reporting on the commitment to be carbon neutral. - Establish a Climate Action Team which can network effectively across City Government, Regional District, First Nations and community/business groups, building capacity among stakeholders to address the more strategic adaptation and emission reduction issues. - Adopt least cost, highest impact measures to reduce City emissions and reduce energy costs. - Establish a carbon offset/reduction fund internally and earmark sufficient start- up funds. - Update City purchasing policy, planning and development regulations and bylaws to encourage low carbon development in the community. - Hold a public forum to discuss this report, develop community priorities for energy saving and energy efficiency and identify groups that would be willing to combine efforts with the City to take on longer term community project development. - Take forward infrastructure projects that enable the community at large to reduce GHG emissions, with a priority being to develop and implement a bike and walking trail master plan for the City.
+- Establish a GHG management capability within the City for managing emission reduction and offset activities and accounting and reporting on the commitment to be carbon neutral. - Establish a Climate Action Team which can network effectively across City Government, Regional District, First Nations and community/business groups, building capacity among stakeholders to address the more strategic adaptation and emission reduction issues. - Adopt least cost, highest impact measures to reduce City emissions and reduce energy costs. - Establish a carbon offset/reduction fund internally and earmark sufficient start- up funds. - Update City purchasing policy, planning and development regulations and bylaws to encourage low carbon development in the community. - Hold a public forum to discuss this report, develop community priorities for energy saving and energy efficiency and identify groups that would be willing to combine efforts with the City to take on longer term community project development.

+Take forward infrastructure projects that enable the community at large to reduce GHG emissions, with a priority being to develop and implement a bike and walking trail master plan for the City.

-4. Port Alberni Strategic Plan
+4. Port Alberni Strategic Plan 2015

-Port Alberni City Council adopted a new Strategic Plan in 2013 that has a strong focus on community sustainability.
-The City's corporate Vision was created through the public process led by Outlook 20/20.
+Port Alberni City Council adopted a new Strategic Plan in 2015 that continues to have a strong focus on community sustainability.
+The City's corporate Vision created through the public process led by Outlook 20/20 has been re-affirmed in the new Strategic Plan.
 The first statement in the five point Vision is that the Port Alberni: